bobisapotato/dungeon/README.md

 - **Commit naming**: Please start your commit with the Jira issue you're working on in square brackets.
 Realistically, a commit should only address one issue.
 Good example: `[SUP-11] Fixed position of enemy mesh in prefab`.
 - **Commit often**: When you've hit a milestone or big objective in your task, commit with a good, succinct message about what you've done.
 - **Update [Jira](https://jira.slmn.io/projects/SUP)**: Longer form discussion & updates, especially when you've committed or have finished a sub-task should be written up on Jira.
 The more documentation, the easier it is for someone to take over.
 I would honestly prefer more detail on Jira than on commit descriptions, especially if you use the `[SUP-X]` code in your commit message.

+# Code base structure
+We will be following Microsoft's .NET framework [coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

+- **Comments**:
+Comments will be present throughout scripts, especially before a method detailing what that method does (and if so, what value it returns).
+Place the comment on a separate line, not at the end of a line of code.
+Comments must follow standardised English with appropriate punctuation.Insert one space between the comment delimiter (//) and the comment text.

+  // This is a proper comment.
+It does

+  // not violate any rules.

+- **Code**: Lines must be <75 characters in length.
+Write only one statement per line.
+Write only one declaration per line.
+If continuation lines are not indented automatically, indent them one tab stop (four spaces).
+Add at least one blank line between method definitions and property definitions.
+- **IF Statements**: Do not use the operators != or == where appropriate, instead use (boolean) and (!boolean).
+Instead of using nested IF statements for checking for null values, use the ??, ?= operators.
+- **Peer review**: Individual scripts should be checked for these standards before being merged into the master branch.